aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-fields/working-with-hyperlinks-and-html/_index.md

 ## Replace or Modify Hyperlinks

 Hyperlink in Microsoft Word documents is a field.
 A field in a Word document is a complex structure consisting of several nodes that include field start, field code, field separator, field result and field end.
-Fields can be nested, contain rich content and span multiple paragraphs or sections in a document.
+Fields can be nested, contain rich content and span numerous paragraphs or sections in a document.

 The FieldHyperlink class implements the HYPERLINK field.
 Below example finds all hyperlinks in a Word document and changes their URL and display name.